ambanum/disinfo.quaidorsay.fr-ops/README.md

 ```
 ansible-playbook playbooks/apps/<APP_NAME>.yml
 ```
-_You can find all available apps in `playbooks/apps/` directory._
+_You can find all available apps in `playbooks/apps` directory._

-For example to setup only `media-scale`app on the new server:
+For example, to setup only `media-scale`app on the new server:
 ```
 ansible-playbook playbooks/apps/media-scale.yml
 ```